Duane Arnold Energy Center: History

+Restart

-As of September 2024, John Ketchum, NextEra’s chief executive officer said that, under certain conditions, they’re willing to revive the plant, as several data centers were interested.
+As of September 2024, John Ketchum, NextEra’s chief executive officer said that, under certain conditions, they are willing to revive the plant, as several data centers were interested.

+In early 2025, NextEra Energy Duane Arnold, LLC (NextEra), the licensee for DAEC expressed an interest in returning the plant to an operational status and resuming commercial operation.
+On August 26, 2025, the Federal Energy Regulatory Commission approved a waiver that clears the way to begin the process to restart the plant.

-On Monday, October 27, 2025, NextEra Energy Resources and Google announced that they had reached an agreement under which the plant would be restarted in 2029, nine years after its shutdown.
-This is a move which came as a consequence of the ever growing demand for reliable and green energy from Google's AI data centers.
+On Monday, October 27, 2025, NextEra Energy Resources and Google announced that they had reached an agreement under which the 615 megawatt plant would be restarted in 2029, nine years after its shutdown.
+This is a move which came as a consequence of the growing demand for reliable and green energy from Google's artificial intelligence (AI) data centers. with "excess power strengthening local grid reliability".
+The cost to prepare the plant for restart was estimated in 2025 at $1.6 billion.
 According to the contract, which is set to last for 25 years, Google will buy electric energy from the nuclear power plant to power its cloud and AI data centers in the state of Iowa.
-This will also mean significant economic investments for the region.
+This will also mean significant economic investments for the region and an estimated at $9 billion in economic benefits for the state.

+Reuters reported that the chief executive officer of NextEra said that in support of the purchase agreement with Google, major equipment including a power generator and cooling towers had been ordered.
+It is the third nuclear reactor to have recently attempted to be restarted in the United States along with Three Mile Island in Pennsylvania and Palisades nuclear power plant in Michigan.